jonpitch/jonpitch.github.io/_posts/2013-07-30-building-a-mean-pi.md

 sudo ln -s /opt/mongo/bin/mongod /usr/bin/mongod
 {% endhighlight %}

 Thanks to Andy Felong who helped out with this.
-You can read his blog post on the subject <a title="mongodb on pi" href="http://andyfelong.com/2013/02/raspberry-pi-meets-mongodb/" target="_blank">here</a>.
+You can read his blog post on the subject [here](http://andyfelong.com/2013/02/raspberry-pi-meets-mongodb/).

 ## Conclusion
 You're probably asking yourself, where the hell is the 'A'?
 I asked for a MEAN Pi, not a MEN Pi <em>(insert a joke of your choice here)</em>.
 My next entry will include the actual development stack, wiring up NodeJS with MongoDB, data binding with Angular, creating a NodeJS REST API, etc.  Stay tuned!